shakebugs/shake-docs/docs/ios/crash-reporting.md

 #### Using the plugin

-If you have [Bitcode](https://help.apple.com/xcode/mac/current/#/devbbdc5ce4f) enabled in your application's project settings, dSYM files are generated by the App Store when your app is recompiled after upload and will need to be downloaded by Fastlane.
+If you have [Bitcode](https://help.apple.com/xcode/mac/current/#/devbbdc5ce4f) enabled in your application's project settings, dSYM files are generated by the App Store when your app is recompiled after the upload, and will need to be downloaded by fastlane.

 In this situation you can use Shake plugin with [download_dsyms](http://docs.fastlane.tools/actions/download_dsyms/#download_dsyms) to upload dSYM files: